Mikael Backlund Game Preview: Flames vs. Stars

 Backlund Season Stats Insights

-- Backlund has averaged 19:16 of ice time this season (with a plus-minus of +4).
+- Backlund has averaged 19:15 of ice time this season (with a plus-minus rating of +7).

-- Backlund has a goal in one of 19 games played this season, and had multiple goals in that game.
+- Backlund has scored a goal in three of 22 games this season, netting multiple goals in one of them.

-- In seven of 19 games this season, Backlund has registered a point, and in one of those games he came away with multiple points.
+- Backlund has a point in nine of 22 games played this year, with multiple points in one of them.

-- In six of 19 games this season, Backlund has had an assist, but no games with multiple assists.
+- Backlund has yet to record a multi-assist game this season despite registering one in six of 22 games played.

-- The implied probability that Backlund hits the over on his points over/under is 51.2%, based on the odds.
+- The implied probability is 50% that Backlund hits the over on his points prop total based on the odds.

 Sign up for Underdog fantasy today.